 Education is a central theme for our charity and so we particularly (but not exclusively) look to support programmes of work where young people receive a vocational qualification.
 We look to support projects with a track record of success, or where the specific model of work is proven to be successful.

 Atwell recognises that disadvantage is complex, experienced as many interlinked challenges.
 We look to support work that is responding holistically to the needs young people face.
-Specifically, we understand disadvantage to comprise three linked factors:

 We also recognise that immediate employment may be beyond some young people initially.
 Where this is not possible, clear progression routes should be evident – such as moving on to further qualifications or through developing clearly employable skills during the project.

 Our eligibility criteria for the programme is as follows: